-At April 1, 2006, the Company had \$60,000,000 in borrowings outstanding and \$27,219,000 of letters of credit outstanding under the Fourth Amended and Restated Credit Agreement.
-At April 1, 2006, there was \$137,781,000 available for future borrowings under the Company's Fourth Amended and Restated Credit Agreement.
-In addition, the Company has \$39,054,000 in letters of credit outstanding, as collateral for insurance claims, that are secured by investments and cash equivalents totaling \$41,241,000.
+At July 1, 2006, the Company had \$60,000,000 in borrowings outstanding and \$27,219,000 of letters of credit outstanding under the Fourth Amended and Restated Credit Agreement.
+At July 1, 2006, there was \$137,781,000 available for future borrowings under the Company's Fourth Amended and Restated Credit Agreement.
+In addition, the Company has \$42,585,000 in letters of credit outstanding, as collateral for insurance claims, that are secured by investments and cash equivalents totaling \$44,651,000.

+On April 20, 2006, Landstar System, Inc. announced that its Board of Directors declared a cash dividend of \$0.025 per share with respect to its outstanding shares of common stock.
+The distribution date for this cash dividend was on May 31, 2006, to stockholders of record on May 10, 2006.
 On February 2, 2006, the Company announced that its Board of Directors declared a cash dividend of \$0.025 per share with respect to its outstanding shares of common stock.
 The distribution date for this cash dividend was on February 28, 2006, to stockholders of record on February 14, 2006.
 It is the intention of the Board of Directors to pay a quarterly dividend going forward.

-Historically, the Company has generated sufficient operating cash flow to meet its debt service requirements, fund continued growth, both internal and through acquisitions, and to meet working capital needs.
+Historically, the Company has generated sufficient operating cash flow to meet its debt service requirements, fund continued growth, both internal and through acquisitions, pay dividends and to meet working capital needs.
 As a non-asset based provider of transportation capacity and logistics services, the Company's annual capital requirements for operating property are generally for trailers and management information services equipment.
 In addition, a significant portion of the trailing equipment used by the Company is provided by third party capacity providers and through leases at rental rates that vary with the revenue generated through the use of the leased equipment, thereby reducing the Company's capital requirements.
-During the 2006 thirteen week period, the Company purchased \$668,000 of operating property.
-Landstar anticipates acquiring approximately \$44,000,000 of operating property during the remainder of the 2006 fiscal year either by purchase or by lease financing.
-It is expected that capital leases will fund any significant acquisitions of Company provided trailing equipment made during 2006.
+During the 2006 twenty six week period, the Company purchased \$1,214,000 of operating property and acquired \$7,488,000 worth of trailing equipment by entering into capital leases.
+Landstar anticipates acquiring approximately \$35,000,000 of operating property during the remainder of the 2006 fiscal year either by purchase or by lease financing.
+It is expected that capital leases will fund any significant acquisitions of Company provided trailing equipment made during the remainder of 2006.